Workshop with Katerina Shereen

 Venue: Sanctum Studio, 255 Victoria Avenue, Ockbrook, Derbyshire, DE72 3RL

-We are delighted to host the fabulous international belly dance artist Katerina Sheeren’s workshops and show.
-This is a fantastic opportunity to learn and experience oriental dance from one of the top belly dancers in the world, here in Nottingham.
-Join us for two workshops to spark your inspiration and develop your belly dance skills, technique and improvisation.
+We are delighted to host another fantastic day workshop with fabulous international belly dance artist Katerina Sheeren.
+Unique opportunity to learn and experience oriental dance from one of the top belly dancers in the world, here in the East Midlands.

 Katerina Shereen is a multi award winning oriental dance artist.
 Miss Bellydance of Europe 2010 from Berlin and Bellydancer of the Universe 2011 in Egyptian category and Taksim category from Long Beach, USA.